Skip to main content

 The helm-lint task references to the default pipeline-library Helm chart which is deployed to the cluster as part of the KubeRocketCI setup process.

-The runAfter parameter indicates the execution sequence, specifying that the helm-lint task is scheduled to run subsequent to the completion of the hello task.
+The runAfter parameter indicates the execution sequence, specifying that the helm-lint task is scheduled to run subsequent to the completion of the hello-world task.

 git checkout -b helm